 The course fee is £900 + VAT and includes one nights' accommodation, lunch, dinner and breakfast.
 Payment is required in full prior to the course to confirm your place.

-The Royal Society and the Royal Commission for the Exhibition of 1851 provide bursaries to cover the cost of the course for scientists whom they fund.
+The course fee is covered for Royal Society research fellowship holders, including the University Research Fellowship, Dorothy Hodgkin Fellowship, Sir Henry Dale Fellowship, Newton International Fellowship, Wolfson Research Merit Award and Industry Fellowship.
+The Royal Commission for the Exhibition of 1851 provide bursaries to cover the cost of the course for scientists whom they fund.

 If cancellation occurs more than 3 weeks in advance of the course date, but less than 4 weeks, a 50% refund will be given.
 However, if cancellation occurs with less than 3 weeks’ notice, unfortunately no refund will be possible.